What's the daily schedule like in a trail running holiday?

 My spouse does not run.
 Can he or she join the tour anyway?

-Some holidays, such as our boat tour in Croatia, may be suitable for a person who does not run.
+Some of our holidays may be suitable for a person who does not run.
 Contact us for more information.

 How do I sign up for a holiday?